Higher Chern classes in Iwasawa theory: Unramified Iwasawa modules

 \begin{proof} The first sequence is just the five-term exact sequence of base terms in Jannsen's spectral sequence for $T = \zp$.
 For this, we remark that

 by \cite[Lemma 5]{jannsen} or Corollary \ref{cor:indzp} below.
-Under weak Leopoldt, ${\rm F}_2^{0,2}(\zp)$ is zero, so the exact sequence continues as written, the next term being $\rH^3_{\Iw}(K,\zp)$.
-If $p$ is odd or $K$ is totally imaginary, then $G_{F',S}$ has $p$-cohomological dimension $2$ for some finite extension $F'$ of $F$ in $K$, so $\rH^3_{\Iw}(K,\zp)$ vanishes. \end{proof}
+Under weak Leopoldt, ${\rm F}_2^{0,2}(\zp)$ is zero, so the exact sequence continues as written, the next term being $\rH^3_{\Iw}(K,\zp)=0$.
+If $p$ is odd or $K$ is totally imaginary, then $G_{F',S}$ has $p$-cohomological dimension $2$ for some finite extension $F'$ of $F$ in $K$, so $\rH^j_{\Iw}(K,\zp)$ vanishes for $j \ge 3$, in which case the spectral sequence also yields the remaining isomorphisms. \end{proof}

 \begin{remark} The weak Leopoldt conjecture for $K$ is well-known to hold in the case that $K(\mu_p)$ contains all $p$-power roots of unity (see \cite[Theorem 10.3.25]{nsw}). \end{remark}

 \begin{remark} For $p$ odd, McCallum proved everything but the exactness at $\zp^{\delta_{r,2}}$ in Theorem \ref{mc}, supposing both hypotheses listed therein. \end{remark}